StewartLynch/QRCodeGenerator/README.md

 1. Open `QRCodeGenerator.xcodeproj` in Xcode.
 2. Select the `QRCodeGenerator` scheme.
 3. Run the app on an iOS Simulator or connected iOS device.

-## Blog Post Companion

-The full app is intentionally more complete than the focused blog article.
-For the blog, the best entry point is the QR generation helper itself: how `CIFilter.qrCodeGenerator()` works, why the output image is scaled, and how SwiftUI displays it cleanly with `.interpolation(.none)`.

-Readers who want the finished version can use this repository to see the surrounding production-quality details: input handling, preview state, reset behavior, failure handling, and sharing.